 - Goldfish are vegetarians, they will not eat mosquito larva, and the Zika virus is no joke.
 Wherever you are in the world, get some guppies and put them in whatever pond water you have in your backyard.
 Chemicals are bad for you, bad for wildlife and bad for the environment.
-The Dr. Reich Guppy solution is cheap, clean and totally environmentally friendly!
+The guppy solution is cheap, clean and totally environmentally friendly!